Creator Taxes: Product Gifts, 1099s & International Deals

-That camera a brand sent you for review?
+That camera a brand sent for review?
 Taxable income.
 The PR package?
-Income.
-Most creators discover this during their first real tax season — often too late.
+Also income.
+Most creators discover this at their first real tax season.

 You started making content because you had something to say.
 Somewhere along the way, brands started sending products, platforms started paying you, and suddenly you're running a business you never planned to build.